C.3 Allocating the Cost in an Asset Acquisition

 ASC 805-50 does not provide guidance on how an acquiring entity should classify

 a lease acquired in an asset acquisition.
-In the absence of such guidance, one
+In the absence of such guidance, one approach is

-whereas ASC 842-10-35-3 specifies that for leases under ASC 842, the acquirer
+Specifically, ASC 842-10-35-3 states that for leases under ASC 842, the acquirer retains

-accordance with paragraph 842-10-25-8.”
-Under this approach, an entity would not
+842-10-25-8.”
+Under this approach, an entity would not reassess the lease classification

-reassess the lease classification when a lease is acquired in a business
+when a lease is acquired in a business combination, provided that only the identity of the

-any other lease provision, is changed.
-This is because ASC 842-20-20 defines a
+lessee or lessor, but not any other lease provision, is changed.
+This is because ASC

-believe that a change only in the parties to a lease is contemplated in this
+not believe that a change only in the parties to a lease is contemplated in this

 definition since such a change does not alter scope or consideration.
-Thus, in
+Thus, in these

-continuation of the historical lease agreement.
-See Section 4.3.11 for further discussion of
+historical lease agreement.
+See Section

-the accounting for leases in a business combination.
+4.3.11 for further discussion of the accounting for leases in a business

 Another approach to determining the classification of a lease acquired in an

-asset acquisition is to apply ASC 840 or ASC 842 (as applicable) and consider
+asset acquisition is to apply ASC 842 and consider each lease acquired as a new lease on

-provided specific guidance related to business combinations but did not extend
+the acquisition dates since the FASB provided specific guidance related to business

-that guidance to asset acquisitions.
-In addition, unlike an acquirer in a
+combinations but did not extend that guidance to asset acquisitions.
+In addition, unlike

-business combination, an acquiring entity in an asset acquisition may not have
+an acquirer in a business combination, an acquiring entity in an asset acquisition may not

-the information necessary to determine the original classification of the lease.
+have the information necessary to determine the original classification of the lease.

-Under this alternative, an acquiring entity in an asset acquisition would
+Under this alternative, an acquiring entity in an asset acquisition would reassess lease

-entity’s lease classification may be different from that of the seller even in
+classification may be different from that of the seller even in the absence of a lease

-the absence of a lease modification as defined in ASC 840 or ASC 842.
+modification as defined in ASC 842.

 While either approach to classifying a lease acquired in an asset acquisition is considered acceptable,